 A psychiatrist is a qualified doctor specialising in mental health.
-Their particular area of interest may be dementia generally, old age, or younger people with dementia.
+Their particular area of interest may be dementia generally, old age or younger people with dementia.
+It is usually, but not always, a psychiatrist who makes and gives a diagnosis of dementia.
 They can prescribe drugs as well as advising on other forms of treatment, like counselling and different types of therapy.